sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

   these changes in to the final snapshot.
 - *6 only changed on the 'hot-fix' hence we can auto merge this change into the final snapshot as well.
 - *4 and *5 shows that README was changed in both branches: hence a conflict on that file.
+- Think about how we should handle auto merges for: deletes and renames

 At a conflict, `merge` will pause the merge and do a diff and put helper markers to identify the base, ours (current branch) and theirs (merging branch) changes.